 Filipino cassava cake is never complete without a topping.
 That is what makes it special from other cassava recipes.
 In this recipe, I have included two kinds of topping you can use for the cake.
 Use alternatively based on preference.

 Here they are:

 Condensed Milk Topping

 The simplest topping you can use for the cake.
 You don't need any other ingredients.
 Just the milk.
-Pour it all over the cake and spread it evenly.
-Bake until golden and caramelized.
+Pour it all over the cake and spread it evenly then bake until golden and caramelized.